richsoni/www-richsoni.com/packages/gatsby-site/src/posts/2019-02-22-experiment-email-subject-line-with-nilsen-strandskov.md

 As the name suggests, this email is sent about one week before the show reminding the list about it.
 Pretty simple.

-I usually use a very simpe subject line like: 'Show This Saturday'.
+I usually use a very simple subject line like: 'Show This Saturday'.
 Nilsen suggested we A/B test this line with something more experimental like: "Hey {Name}, what are your plans this Saturday?".
 That is exactly what we did.